grouprise/grouprise/docs/matrix_chat.md

         * default matrix server: the name of your grouprise domain (e.g. `example.org`)
     * grouprise-matrix:
         * webserver configuration: *nginx*
-1. Generate an administrative access token for matrix-synapse to be used by grouprise: `GROUPRISE_USER=root grouprisectl matrix_register_grouprise_bot`.
-The resulting access token is automatically stored below `/etc/grouprise/conf.d/`.
 1. Run `grouprisectl matrix_chat_manage configure-rooms` and `grouprisectl matrix_chat_manage invite-room-members` in order to populate the Matrix rooms for all groups.
+You may omit this step, since it will happen automatically within one hour, anyway.

 ### Configuration settings

-The following configuration settings are available below the `matrix_chat` path in your grouprise settings file (e.g. `/etc/grouprise/conf.d/local.yaml`):
+The following configuration settings are available below the `matrix_chat` path in your grouprise settings file (e.g. `/etc/grouprise/conf.d/local.yaml`).
+They are configured automatically during the deb package configuration.

 * `domain`: The Matrix domain to be used.
 Defaults to the grourise domain.
 * `bot_username`: The local name of the Matrix bot used by grouprise.
 Defaults to `grouprise-bot`.